hoprnet/hoprnet/UNRELEASED_TOKENS.md

 ## Notes for community

-- User should expect his entry to be added within 1-2 working days, if it's not added, user should reach us through twitter.
+- User should expect the entry to be added within 1-2 working days, if it's not added, user should reach us through telegram.